cuds1212/rgb-guessing-game/README.md

 # rgb-guessing-game
-An html/css/javascript game matching RGB values with the correct color.
+An html/css/javascript game matching RGB values with their correct color.
+It is modeled off a project from <a href="https://www.udemy.com/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> course on Udemy.
+As a learning experience I added a third difficulty setting and made the game mobile friendly.